architech-boards/pmod-huawei/source/qs.rst

 .. note::

-  If you want use Windows, connect the **Empire** board to the PC, you have to install the right driver downloading `LPCUSBlib_VirtualSerial.inf <_static/LPCUSBlib_VirtualSerial.inf>`_ file and installing it.
+  If you want use Windows, install the right driver using `LPCUSBlib_VirtualSerial.inf <_static/LPCUSBlib_VirtualSerial.inf>`_ file and installing it.
 In this way you will have the virtual com enabled in order to comunicate with the PMOD.
   In this guide we don't explain how to use the PMOD-Huawei with Windows.